hustinaa/PCOSApp/README.md

 - **Frontend**: HTML, CSS (Bootstrap or Tailwind)
 - **Database**: SQLite
 - **ML/Logic**: Custom rules or basic algorithms (KNN, Decision Trees, etc.)

+---

+## 👩‍💻 About the Developers

+Developed by Justine Evora, Christine Sotoza, Amina Javellana Currently studying **Management Information Systems** at **Ateneo de Manila University**.

+If you find this project helpful, feel free to give it a ⭐ and connect!